-From the 1950s Angel lived with her sister at Stringys [sic], Mary Clarke's property in Echunga where they acted as hosts for many visiting theatre and ballet people.
+From the 1950s Angel lived with her sister at Stringys [sic], Mary Clark's property in Echunga where they acted as hosts for many visiting theatre and ballet people.
 Angel died as the result of an accident in 1976.
 Her will stipulated that her collection be kept together as a reference collection and be available for browsing under supervision.
 Mary retained a portion of the collection for her own use and continued to add to it, especially in the area of ballet, and in 1983 generously donated $10,000 to assist the cataloguing of the collection.
 The remaining books, along with many programs and souvenirs, posters, postcards and illustrations, newspaper cuttings and Angel's personal correspondence were transferred to the Barr Smith Library on Mary's death in 1988, aged 87 years.

 The Theatre Collection is a valuable source for theatre and drama research because of its international scope, quantity and range of newspaper clippings spanning 200 years of theatre history.
 Angel's collection was perhaps undervalued by the Australian theatre community during the promotion of national theatre interest in the 1970s and '80s.
 Most other theatre collections in Australia specialise in Australian or state material.

 Although the Collection has not been actively supplemented, except for occasional gifts and purchases of Australian playtexts over the years, it encompasses more than 1,300 playtexts, including the nineteenth-century Bell's British Theatre series, Dick's Standard Plays and French's acting and standard library editions.
 A number of rare books (including early eighteenth-century texts on the morality of the theatre) were also incorporated into the Theatre Collection from other areas.